- Your Government

 - When the inspection is complete, the Building and Zoning office will issue a new Certificate of Occupancy to the structure.

 A traffic study is required for a Rezoning, Conditional Use or Special Use Permit proposal which meets any of the following criteria:

 - Office proposals in excess of 9,999 gross square feet

 - Commercial proposals in excess of 9,999 gross square feet

 - Industrial proposals which would employ over 250 persons

-- Multi-family residential proposals in excess of 100 units
+- Residential development proposals in excess of 150 units